While hard bowel movements happen to everyone from time to time, they can also be a symptom of an underlying medical condition.

-Hard stools can build up in the digestive tract, causing damage to its lining.
+Hard stools can build up in your digestive tract, causing damage to its lining.
 Complications from hard stool can include:

-Preventing these from occurring by keeping stool as soft as possible can help.
+Prevent these from occurring by keeping stool as soft as possible.

 If you don’t have blood in your stool or severe pain, you may want to start with trying to soften your stool at home.